pakut2/w-format/README.md

 make run-example
 ```

 After running, a new file will be generated under `./examples/output.ts`.
-The result takes [source Javascript file](./examples/source.js) and transpiles it to Whitespace.
+The result takes the [source Javascript file](./examples/source.js) and transpiles it to Whitespace.
 Afterwards, the [target file](./examples/format.ts) is formatted to include the generated Whitespace instructions, creating the final output file.

 This results in a single source file, running the same program while interpreted as different programming languages.